eddmanthailand/Reseller-Connect/replit.md

 **Security:**
 - Session-based authentication with Flask sessions
-- Password hashing with SHA-256 (note: should upgrade to bcrypt for production)
+- Password hashing with bcrypt (production-grade with salt)
-- Session secret from environment variable (has default for dev)
+- SESSION_SECRET required from environment variable (no fallback)
 - Route protection with `login_required` and `admin_required` decorators
 - Role-based access control
 - Input validation on all endpoints